 |Wirebugs add so much to combat and exploration||Not really much of a narrative|

-Title reviewed on Nintendo Switch Lite with code supplied by Capcom.
+Title reviewed on Nintendo Switch Lite and Microsoft Windows with code supplied by Capcom.